 Public expenditure

-We define drug control costs to include all kinds of public expenditure on efforts aiming at reducing drug use and availability through enforcing the drug laws.
-Thus, drug control costs comprise governmental expending on public order and safety, such as budgetary expenses for the police, customs, judicial system and prisons.
-The vast majority of resources will be spent on enforcement towards producers and dealers, but it also include legal actions toward drug users.
+We define drug control costs to include all kinds of public expenditure on efforts aiming at reducing drug use and availability through enforcing drug laws.
+Thus, drug control costs comprise governments’ spending on public order and safety, such as budgetary expenses for police, customs, judicial system and prisons on the appliance of drug law and related initiatives.
+The vast majority of resources will be spent on enforcement towards producers, traffickers and dealers, but it also include legal actions toward drug users.
 In should be noted that the term “drug control costs” will be used interchangeably with “supply reduction costs”, although it also includes the mentioned enforcement expenditures related to drug use.
-This is in line with the terminology used by e.g. the European Monitoring Centre for Drug use and Drug Addiction (EMCDDA).
+This is in line with the terminology used by others such as the European Monitoring Centre for Drug use and Drug Addiction (EMCDDA).

 As will be expanded on in Chapter 2, analyses of public expenditure on drug control policies are seriously hindered by limited data availability.
 Many countries do not have separate budgets for drug-related expenditures but embed them in broader budget categories.
-Often is also more than one sector involved and the expenditures are found at different administration levels (central, regional, local).
-Chapter 2 provides suggestions for how to improve data collection and estimations.
+Often is also more than one sector involved and drug-related expenditures are found at different administration levels (central, regional, local and social security).
+Chapter 2 provides suggestions for how to improve data collection and estimates.

 Unintended consequences of drug control policy

 Unintended effects will vary substantially across national drug legislations and their de facto implementation.
 Generally, one may say that the stricter the regulations, the higher is the risk for unintended consequences.
 One should bear in mind, however, that all control regimes imply unintended effects, even the most liberal ones.
-If all drugs were freely available and no control measures were implemented at all, substantial non-intended burden on society and non-users would still apply as a consequence of increased drug use.
-Further, legal but regulated drugs like alcohol and tobacco also imply control costs, both intended and unintended.
+If all drugs were freely available and no control measures were implemented at all, substantial non-intended burden on society and non-users would still apply as a consequence of a potential increased drug use.
+Further, legal but regulated substances like alcohol and tobacco also imply control costs, both intended and unintended.
 Thus, the relationship between the level of regulations and unintended consequences may be illustrated by an u-shaped curve, see Figure 1, where every drug policy regime can be viewed as points on a continuum from very liberal regimes to very strict ones.

 High